Go (programming language): Syntax

 Go's syntax includes changes from C aimed at keeping code concise and readable.
 A combined declaration/initialization operator was introduced that allows the programmer to write i := 3 or s := "Hello, world!", without specifying the types of variables used.
-This contrasts with C's int i = 3; and const char s[] = "Hello, world!"; (though since C23 type inference has been supported using auto, like C++).
+This contrasts with C's int i = 3; and char *s = "Hello, world!"; (though since C23 type inference has been supported using auto, like C++).
 Go also removes the requirement to use parentheses in if statement conditions.